Dreded/multi_monitor_bg_creator/README.md

 binary will be in dist/main[.exe]

 ## Example Output
+Keep in mind that when on an actual multi-monitor setup if your monitors are aligned then so is the image as it spans them.
 ### Vertical res larger than all monitors...
 ```
 Splitting into 3 images from 7680 x 2160